ClickCease

 Family Sues University Over Pancake Contest Death of 20 year-old Student

 The heartbroken family of a student who died after choking in a pancake-eating contest is suing her university.
 Caitlin Nelson, 20, died in March 2017 after her airway became blocked by a mass of pancakes during an eating competition at Connecticut’s Sacred Heart University.
 Witnesses say sorority vice president Caitlin collapsed and started convulsing after eating about five pancakes.
-Nursing students at the event administered immediate first aid and were soon joined by paramedics and police officers.
+Nursing students immediately administered first aid at the event, and paramedics and police officers soon joined them.
 Caitlin was rushed to the hospital in critical condition and died two days later.

 Caitlin’s family has launched legal action against Sacred Heart University over the incident.
-The lawsuit claims that a large quantity of concrete-like pancake paste had to be removed from Caitlin’s airway.
-It is also stated in the lawsuit that the family wants to improve awareness of the dangers presented by amateur eating challenges and save lives by preventing similar tragedies in the future.
+The lawsuit asserts that removing a substantial amount of concrete-like pancake paste from Caitlin’s airway was necessary.
+The family also wants to improve awareness of the dangers presented by amateur eating challenges and save lives by preventing similar tragedies in the future.

 Competitive Eating Dangers

 Several fatal incidents surrounding competitive eating contests have prompted widespread criticism of the events.
-A 42-year-old man died in Denver just days after Caitlin Nelson’s death after choking during a doughnut-eating challenge.
+Just days after Caitlin Nelson’s death, a 42-year-old man in Denver passed away due to choking during a doughnut-eating challenge.
 In another incident in 2014, a competitive eater died during a hot dog-eating competition.
 Almost all competitive eating deaths are attributed to choking due to the high volume of food consumed with minimal chewing, creating a serious risk of airway blockages.
-Even competitive eaters admit that it can be a dangerous practice for amateurs who are not used to rapid, high-volume eating.
+Even competitive eaters acknowledge that amateurs unfamiliar with rapid, high-volume eating may find it dangerous.

 Choking is not the only danger presented by eating competitions, though, especially for competitive eaters who test their limits regularly.
 It can cause vomiting, nausea, chronic indigestion, stomach perforations, and even conditions that stop the body from processing food properly.